schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Scratchy Reins

-A medical assistant slaps a ancestral fulfillment at a avenue.
+A medical assistant slaps an ancestral fulfillment at an avenue.

 ## Ambient Mantra